|

 FlexKrete will set completely in about 10 minutes!

-grade.
-To finish trowel, you will work in one direction, keeping the trowel at
+finish trowel, you will work in one direction, keeping the trowel at a low

-a low pitch, and applying downward pressure as you slick off the top.
-This
+pitch, and applying downward pressure using long smooth strokes as you slick off

-high.
-The toweling process is more like spackling than floating concrete.
+sticking up too high.
+The toweling process is more like spackling than

 Remove Tape and Clean Up: You should pull the tape before the repair is set